ezeromo24/XSS-Keylogger-Simulation-OWASP-Juice-Shop-/README.md

 + **Stealth Keylogging:** Injecting and activating a background keylogger script.
 + **Masking/Redirection:** Instantly redirecting the victim to a clean application page to conceal the successful injection.

-## Lab Enviroment and Configuration
+## Lab Environment and Configuration

 **All three VirtualBox machines were deployed on an Internal Network, and remained isolated from the host operating system and the internet.**
 | Component | Detail | Purpose |